hashivim/homebrew-hashibrew/README.md

 Issues regarding the Hashicorp products should be directed to Hashicorp.
 Issues regarding Homebrew should be directed to Homebrew.
 Remember, this tap is not affiliated with or endorsed by either Hashicorp or Homebrew.

-## Future Plans

-If it can be done without messing up everyone's Homebrew setups, this tap could/should be renamed from "rogue" to something else.